 HATERS GONNA HATE | KATIE HALDANE

-No matter what you do for God there are two things that are guaranteed: firstly God is going to be faithful to his promises and the other is that the enemy is going to try and stop what you are doing.
+No matter what you do for God, two things are guaranteed: God is going to be faithful to His promises and the enemy is going to try to stop what you are doing.

-So as you read Ezra it is no surprise that after the incredible favour that God had given to the people of Israel in the first couple of chapters, to walk out the promise of God and come back to Jerusalem to rebuild the temple; including an edict from King Cyrus of Persia, all the gold, silver and garments that the heads of the families provided for the house of God and the people that had come to help, we find in chapter 4 the heading “Opposition to the Rebuilding.”
-Now as you read the rest of the story I want you to notice how the enemy tries to stop the rebuilding.
+As you read Ezra, it is no surprise that after the incredible favour that God had given to the people of Israel in the first couple of chapters – to walk out the promise of God and come back to Jerusalem to rebuild the temple; including an edict from King Cyrus of Persia, all the gold, silver and garments that the heads of the families provided for the house of God and the people that had come to help – we find, in Chapter 4, the heading ‘Opposition to the Rebuilding’.
+Now, as you read the rest of the story, I want you to notice how the enemy tries to stop the rebuilding.
 These are great lessons to learn for our own lives today.

-When you step out for God the enemy comes in, but have faith and courage, God’s promises will prevail – just keep building.
-Put Taylor Swift “Shake It Off” on and keep going!
+When you step out for God, the enemy comes in, but have faith and courage, God’s promises will prevail – just keep building.
+As Taylor Swift put it so wisely, ‘Shake It Off’ and keep going!
 People are going to hate what you are doing when you are doing it for God.

-Notice in Ezra that Satan doesn’t come himself to stop the building, he sends people to slow down the process but don’t you love that God sends His people, Haggai and Zechariah to counter the attack.
-So as you begin reading Ezra 4 remember this is their ‘game on’ moment, they know God will be faithful but it might take some courage, wisdom and strength to do it!
-You can imagine the Israelites quoting Isaiah 59:19
+Notice in Ezra that Satan doesn’t come himself to stop the building, he sends people to slow down the process.
+But don’t you love that God sends His people, Haggai and Zechariah to counter the attack?
+As you begin reading Ezra 4, remember this is their ‘game on’ moment, they know God will be faithful but it might take some courage, wisdom and strength to do it!
+You can imagine the Israelites quoting Isaiah 59:19.

 So who are these enemies?
-The first thing we notice about them is that they are the enemies of Judah and Benjamin 4:1.
+The first thing we notice about them is that they are the enemies of Judah and Benjamin (Chapter 4:1).
 The majority of people that came back to build the temple were from the tribes of Benjamin and Judah, the core tribes of the Southern Kingdom.
-MacLaren’s commentary tells me this about the enemies:
+MacLaren’s commentary tells us this about the enemies:

 Fast forward to the New Testament and you can see the hostility for the Samaritans in full swing in Jesus day.

-I know this one sounds really weird, but the first thing that these enemies do is try and help build because they say “we seek your God and have been sacrificing to him” But the Israelites are not convinced and quickly stop this seemingly kind gesture, and as we continue the journey they were right in their wisdom.
-They were joining the team to stop the project.
+I know this one sounds really weird, but the first thing that these enemies did is try and help build by saying ‘we seek your God and have been sacrificing to Him’.
+But the Israelites are not convinced and quickly stop this seemingly kind gesture, and as we continue the journey they were right in their wisdom.
+These people were joining the team to stop the project.

-Remember today in your lives be wise in your decisions, because the enemy can stop your plans with things that look like help but are in fact a distraction to building the things of God.
+Remember, be wise in your decisions, because the enemy can stop your plans with things that look like help but are, in fact, a distraction to building the things of God.

 3. Frustrating their plans

-How many times have I heard Pastors talk about when they tried to build their church that they were stopped by Government officials, or building permits etc. Know I am not saying that all Government officials are corrupt but we shouldn’t be surprised when just as in Ezra Satan uses different things to frustrate the plans of God.
+How many times have I heard pastors say that when they tried to build their church, they were stopped by government officials, building permits etc?
+I am not saying that all government officials are corrupt, but we shouldn’t be surprised when, just as in Ezra, Satan uses different things to frustrate the plans of God.

 Stand strong in the midst of your plans being frustrated, keep standing in the promise of God and keep submitting those building permits – God is faithful!

-But don’t fear Haggai and Zechariah are here!
+Don’t fear, Haggai and Zechariah are here!
 After 17 years of delay, Haggai and Zechariah stir the people again.
-I love this, the Word of God comes in and sets the record straight.
-God himself through these prophets fight for his people.
+I love this – the Word of God comes in and sets the record straight.
+God Himself, through these prophets, fights for His people.

-Now I don’t have time to go into the accusations of Tattenai, governor of Trans-Euphrates and Shethar-Bozenai that come against the building in 5:3 perhaps you can study it yourself.
-But let me remind you that Solomon’s temple was built without any enemies coming in to stop it, but this Second Temple was built in the midst of persecution and chaos.
+Unfortuantely, I don’t have time to go into the accusations of Tattenai, governor of Trans-Euphrates and Shethar-Bozenai, that come against the building in Chapter 5:3, so perhaps you can study it yourself.
+But let me remind you that Solomon’s temple was built without any enemies coming in to stop it, yet this Second Temple was built in the midst of persecution and chaos.
 The enemy did not want this temple built, he didn’t want a place of worship in Jerusalem.

-So as you finish reading Ezra, remember don’t take opposition in your life as God saying that your project is not right, if you have opposition to what you are doing it is most likely because you are doing God’s will and the enemy doesn’t want you to do it!
-So keep going and be encouraged that God’s promises will happen, but it might take some wisdom, strength, prayer and standing on God’s word to get it done.
+So as you finish reading Ezra, remember to not take opposition in your life as God saying that your project is not right.
+If you’re finding opposition to what you are doing, it is most likely because you are doing God’s will and the enemy doesn’t want you to do it!
+So keep going and be encouraged that God’s promises will come to pass, but it might take some wisdom, strength, prayer and standing on God’s word to get it done.